Stillat/Collection/README.md

 <a name="introduction"></a>
 ## Introduction

-The `Illuminate\Support\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
+The `Collection\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
 For example, check out the following code.
 We'll use the `collect` helper to create a new collection instance from the array, run the `strtoupper` function on each element, and then remove all empty elements:

     $collection = collect(['taylor', 'abigail', null])->map(function ($name) {
         return strtoupper($name);